candicemh/CourseraMachineLearning/project_writeup.md

 Detection Prevalence   0.2873   0.1876   0.1801   0.1631   0.1819
 Balanced Accuracy      0.9815   0.9658   0.9668   0.9663   0.9834

 This implies that the out of sample error will be approximately 95.82%.
-This figures is obtained by using the prediction model on the subset of the training data set aside for validation, called subset_test.

-### Predict for the project
+We now apply the prediction model to the project dataset to predict the outcomes.
+<pre><code>
 projectpred<-predict(preProc_train,data_test[,-54])
 project<-predict(modelfit_rf1, projectpred)
+</code></pre>

-Project now contains the 20 predictions, which in order are: B A A A A E D B A A B C B A E E A B B B

-###function to write files for project submission
+Project now contains the 20 predictions, which in order are: B A A A A E D B A A B C B A E E A B B B. The remainder of the code simply writes these predictions to text files for uploading for assessment.
+<pre><code>
 pml_write_files = function(x){
   n = length(x)
   for(i in 1:n){